sjarelkral/Microprocessor/README.md

                     frequency_2 ? two_sec :
                     sec;
    ```
-   * The main part of the sequential circuit description is an always block that is triggered by the positive edge of the `clock` and an asynchronous `reset` input .The latter resets the registers, memory and the pc to their default values when asserted.
+   * The main part of the sequential circuit description is an always block that is triggered by the positive edge of the `clock` and an asynchronous `reset` input .The latter asynchronously resets the registers, memory and the pc to their default values when asserted.
    ```verilog
    always @ (posedge clock or posedge reset) begin